dansnell4256/sku-api/DESCISION_LOG.md

 2. the js files created go in a build folder to not clutter the project.
 These are also excluded from being committed.
 3. The functional automation is in the API test location to keep it distnict from any unit tests that would be created.
 4. For simplicity sake running this locally a simple json file is used as the data store.
 5. In the initial implimentation UUIDs were selected for ease of uniqueness.
+(REMOVED)
 6. Potential change - in the design signiture the price was defined as a string.
 It may be a better practice instead to store this as a number type.
+7. removed id and went with sku as unique for now.
+In a production platform with a backing db we may want to look at some level of integer id for performance.

 Test Design
 1. The test will have a precreated json file that contains data.
 This data file will be reset for each test.
 This will establish a known baseline regardless of the order that the tests are executed in.